PLEASE READ THIS ENTIRE ANNOUNCEMENT!

 15. Practice self-care and reflection of your professional practices

-NVMI is currently looking to fill the following teaching positions for the 2017-2018 academic year, which runs from August 1 – May 30.
+NVMI is currently looking to fill the following teaching positions for the 2018-2019 academic year, which runs from August 1 – May 30.
 All teachers at NVMI teach five periods a day, attend military formations at the beginning and end of each school day, provide support for the instruction of physical education and character development/military science courses, and participate as auxiliary members of a military “company” to promote cadet morale and esprit de corps and show pride in that company by active participation in company spirit-building activities.
+We also ask each faculty member to find one or more activities to sponsor for out-of-class clubs/teams (orienteering, drill teams, interscholastic athletics, robotics, cheer, archery, marksmanship, color guard, band, intramural athletics, speech and debate, etc).

 Only individuals with a valid California credential (or eligibility for an Intern Credential) need apply.
 People with military experience and at least a Bachelor’s Degree are particularly encouraged to apply.
 Please submit a copy of your credential(s) along with a resume and a cover letter explaining HOW you embody the job description above to the attention of: